 Under the reformed A level curriculum, pupils will no longer end up with a qualification in the subject they drop at the end of the Lower Sixth year.
-This policy is in common with the majority of schools, and pupils will not therefore be at a disadvantage when applying to Universities.
+This policy is in common with the vast majority of schools, and pupils will not therefore be at a disadvantage when applying to Universities.
 All external exams will be taken in the final term of the Upper Sixth year.

 In addition to subject teaching, we offer academic enrichment to all who have, or would like to develop, a greater intrinsic interest in a particular subject.
-In the first term, all pupils will receive one lesson per week teaching for the EPQ.
+In the first term, all pupils will receive information about the opportunity of doing EPQ (Extended Project Qualification).
 The course for this involves preparation for writing academic essays (there is an internal school competition in the first term, and pupils are encouraged to enter for external competitions after Christmas), as well as teaching of critical thinking and research skills.
 After Christmas, those pupils carrying on with the EPQ programme will continue to attend lessons where they will receive more individual guidance about their own project.
 In addition, pupils are initially given introductory lectures and taster courses in most subjects (including some not taught at Canford).
 As intellectual maturity develops and interests become clearer, these courses become more intensely focused on the subject that will form a basis for each pupil's university application.

-The Connections programme also continues throughout the Sixth Form.
-In the Lower Sixth, there is a general lecture programme that ranges across many subject areas.
+The Connections programme continues in the Upper Sixth and in the Lower Sixth, there is a specific programme for all pupils called the Ivy House qualification.